ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-11-13-usaa-and-zelle.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: USAA's phone app has a Zelle money transfer bug which accidentally discriminates against members who may be foreign or who speak or are studying a foreign language
+excerpt: "_USAA's phone app blocks Zelle money transfers if your phone's system language is set to a foreign language (non-English)._"
 tags:
     - technology
     - languages